Bounded Littlewood identities: Outline

 The remainder of this paper is organised as follows.
-In the next section we review some standard material from Macdonald--Koornwinder theory.
-This includes a discussion of ordinary (or type $\A$) Macdonald polynomials, Koornwinder polynomials and their lifted and virtual analogues, generalised Macdonald polynomials of type $(R,S)$, Hall--Littlewood polynomials and Rogers--Szeg\H{o} polynomials.
+In the next chapter we review some standard material from Macdonald--Koornwinder theory.
+This includes a discussion of ordinary (or type $\mathrm{A}$) Macdonald polynomials, Koornwinder polynomials and their lifted and virtual analogues, generalised Macdonald polynomials of type $(R,S)$, Hall--Littlewood polynomials and Rogers--Szeg\H{o} polynomials.

-In Section~\ref{Sec_virtual} we consider two functionals on the ring of symmetric function known as virtual Koornwinder integrals.
+In Chapter~\ref{Ch_virtual} we consider two important functionals on the ring of symmetric functions known as virtual Koornwinder integrals.
 We review a number of earlier results for virtual Koornwinder integrals and prove several new integral evaluations.

-In Section~\ref{Sec_Bounded} we present our approach to bounded Littlewood identities.
+In Chapter~\ref{Ch_Bounded} we present our approach to bounded Littlewood identities.
 The key idea is to show that each bounded Littlewood identity is equivalent to the closed-form evaluation of a virtual Koornwinder integral.
-We apply our method to prove several new bounded Littlewood identities, including Theorem~\ref{Thm_qtL} and a $q,t$-analogue of the well-known D\'esarm\'enien--Proctor--Stembridge determinant, see Theorem~\ref{Thm_bounded1} below.
+We apply our method to prove several new bounded Littlewood identities, including Theorem~\ref{Thm_qtL} and a $q,t$-analogue of the well-known D\'esarm\'enien--Proctor--Stembridge determinant, see Theorem~\ref{THM_BOUNDED1}.